 When it comes to how different DevOps and SRE are, all you need to remember is that SRE is driven by developers rather than an operation team.
 Both maintenance and monitoring are majorly under the control of developers.
 That is what primarily sets the two disciplines apart.

-If you’re interested to learn more about big DevOps, full stack development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about big DevOps, full stack development, check out upGrad & IIIT-B’s Executive PG Programme in Software Development- Specialisation in Full Stack Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.